 BISP has two experienced University Counsellors.
-Dale Ford works with students whose surnames start with the letters A-K, and Jacqui Brelsford works with students whose names begin with the letters L-Z. Jennie Austrin assists both the University Counsellors and Carey Christensen, the IB Coordinator.
+Dale Ford works with students whose surnames start with the letters A-K, and Jacqui Brelsford works with students whose names begin with the letters L-Z. Lek Berman assists both the University Counsellors and Jason Perkins, the IB Coordinator.
 The University Counsellors’ office is located on the third floor next to the IB Study Centre.

 This calendar shows upcoming college visits, fairs and holidays.
 Students can add it to their Google calendar by clicking the link on the bottom.
-Admission representatives can use it to plan a visit.
-Students who have a visiting college on their Family Connection list will get an automatic email with a visit reminder one day in advance.
+Admission representatives can use it as they begin to plan a visit to Phuket and BISP.

 University & College Representatives

 We hope you will consider visiting the counsellors and students of the British International School, Phuket (BISP).
-You’re welcome to come as an individual, in a small group, join a fair, or with Linden.
-Although we are a British school, we have a diverse student body representing over 45 countries.
-We also have five high performance sports teams.
-In the past four years our students have matriculated to 19 different countries.
-The UK, Thailand, US, Australia and Canada have received the highest numbers of graduates.
+You’re welcome to come as an individual, in a small group, or join our large Phuket fair in September.
+Although we are a British school, we have a diverse student body representing over 60 countries.
+We also have five high performance elite sports programs in the areas of golf, softball, football (soccer), triathlon, and tennis.
+In the past four years our students have matriculated to over 20 different countries, with the UK, Thailand, US, Australia and Canada receiving the highest numbers of graduates.

 Scheduling a Visit

-As you begin making your travel arrangements, you should start by looking at our calendar, which shows when we are in session and the representatives already scheduled to be on campus.
+As you begin making your travel arrangements, you should start by looking at the above calendar, which shows when we are in session and the representatives already scheduled to be on campus.
 Our preferred time for a visit is during the 12:45 until 1:35 PM lunch break.
-It is also possible to come during the shorter 10:10 until 10:40 AM morning break.
-After school, from 3:40 until 4:30 PM, is less desirable since many students are busy, but it is sometimes possible.
-Once you’ve narrowed down a date and time, please contact Dale Ford, the counsellor who coordinates individual and small group college visits.
-Jennie Austrin, Office Assistant, will coordinate the logistics of your visit.
-Please be aware that BISP does not have a college reference room and does not need any extra copies of printed materials.
+It is also possible, but less preferable, to come during the shorter 10:10 until 10:40 AM morning break.
+Once you’ve narrowed down a date and time, please contact Dale Ford, the counsellor who coordinates individual and small group visits.
+Lek Berman, Office Assistant, will coordinate the logistics of your visit.

 Other Schools in Phuket

 In addition to visiting BISP, in one day it’s possible to visit one or two other schools on the island.
-These international schools include UWC Thailand (previously Phuket International Academy, contact Len Peters), Headstart International School (contact Heather Lucass), and QSI International School of Phuket (contact Brian Gerbracht).
+These international schools include UWC Thailand (contact Len Peters), Headstart International School (contact Gemma Caines), Kajonkiet International School (contact Martin Poveda), and QSI International School of Phuket (contact Rob Peters).

 Getting Around in Phuket

 BISP is in the middle of the island and the airport is in the northern part.
 If you are coming straight from the airport, plan on up to an hour to get through immigration/baggage claim (less if you’re coming from Bangkok and can skip the immigration lines) and then about 30 minutes by taxi to get to BISP.
 A taxi costs around 600 – 700 Baht or US$20.
-While a taxi can be booked in advance, they are also easy to get at the airport.
-Taxis do not take credit cards, but they will give you a receipt.
-Your hotel can also organise a pick up, but it will likely be more expensive than just taking a taxi from the airport to your hotel.
+While a taxi can be booked in advance, they are also easy to get at the airport at the taxi kiosk.
+Except for Grab taxi, local taxis do not take credit cards.
+To use Grab, you will want to download the Grab Taxi app (similar to Uber) and add your credit card before your arrival in Thailand.
+Note that some Grab taxis are reluctant to enter the airport and they can cost considerably more than an airport taxi.
+Your hotel can also organise a pick up, but it will be more expensive than taking a taxi from the airport to your hotel.

 Give yourself at least 45 minutes to get to the school from most places on the island.
-While it’s likely only 30 minutes, road construction seems to frequently occur making the trip longer, especially during the “high season” of November to March.
+While it’s likely only 30 minutes, road construction or rain can make the trip longer, especially during the “high season” of December to March.
 Try to arrive at BISP 30 minutes before the student break so that you will have time to speak with the counsellors.
-Please stop at the Information booth so they can call and let us know you have arrived.
-Feel free to arrive early, use our wifi and relax in our office or at our “Bake” coffee shop/cafe near the Information booth.
-If you find you’re running late, please call us at +66 76 335 555.

-You will want to charter a car and a driver for the day of your visits since you will not be able to flag down a taxi around school.
+If you will be making multiple school visits you may want to charter a car and a driver for the day since you will not be able to flag down a taxi around most schools.
 Your hotel can also assist with transportation or you can negotiate a daily rate with any taxi driver – even the one who picks you up at the airport.
-Grab Taxi are also an option in Phuket, but you’ll need to download the app and have a phone data plan.
-They usually call to confirm, meaning you may want someone who speaks Thai close by, so they can speak to the driver.
+Grab Taxi is also an option, but be aware that the drivers like to call to confirm your details in Thai.

 Arriving on Campus

+Ask the driver to go to Gate 1 in the front of the school and drop you off at the round about that serves as the Primary School entrance.
 Please bring some form of ID other than your passport since you will be asked to exchange an ID card for a visitor’s pass at the security gate.
-After entering Gate 1, have the driver head to the main academic building and drop you off near the BISP information booth.
+The Information Booth is next to security.
 They will call us and we will come down to greet you.

 Phuket is 90 minutes or less from Singapore, Bangkok and Kuala Lumpur.
 August to November is the low (yes, rainy) season so the cost to stay in a luxurious hotel on the beach can be very reasonable.
 Consider combining a Friday or Monday visit to BISP with a weekend of relaxation.

 Hotels – Phuket has a wide variety of hotel options.
-Hotels in Patong, Kamala and Bang Tao beach areas will allow you to get to BISP and most of the other international schools in less than 30 minutes.
+Hotels in Patong, Kamala and Bang Tao beach areas will allow you to get to BISP and most of the other international schools in about 30 minutes – longer during the December to March high season.
 Before you book a hotel, take a look at Google maps to get a sense of the drive.
-Hotels in the far north or far south of the island could require a drive of nearly an hour.
+Hotels in the far north or far south of the island could require a drive of nearly an hour during the high season.

 Sightseeing/Eating – There is plenty to do in Phuket, but with transport being relatively expensive and traffic sometimes difficult, it can be a challenge to get around.
 Where and how long you stay will probably determine how much sightseeing you do.
 The beaches are world-renowned and cater to all interests.
-Patong, the most famous, is very busy, with Bangtao and Surin being quiet and more relaxing.
+Patong, the most famous, is very busy, with Bang Tao and Surin being quiet and more relaxing.
 All have great sunsets.
-Phuket Old Town is lovely to explore and very different from the rest of the island.
-For something a little different, you could try a cocktail at the Chalong Rum Distillery.
+Phuket Old Town is lovely to explore and very different from the rest of the island, with a large night market each Sunday beginning at 5 PM.
 If you are into fitness there are plenty of yoga and Muay Thai gyms, as well as scuba diving if you are in Phuket long enough.

 Thailand is famous for its food and there are plenty of restaurant options – both local and international.
 If you have a sensitive stomach (or even if you don’t) you may want to stick to restaurants instead of street food.
 Here are some Thai dishes to try: